Our top pick for

 There are currently 19.5 million MPLX shares held short by investors – that's known as MPLX's "short interest".
 This figure is 2% down from 19.8 million last month.

 There are a few different ways that this level of interest in shorting MPLX shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against MPLX.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against MPLX.